Rosamund Pike: 2014–present: Gone Girl and other roles

 In 2021, Pike starred as con artist Marla Grayson in the crime thriller I Care a Lot, directed by J Blakeson and co-starring Peter Dinklage, Eiza González and Dianne Wiest.
 Her performance received universal acclaim; David Rooney of The Hollywood Reporter said "Pike brings crisp efficiency and dead-eyed amorality to a legal conservator", and ABC News journalist Peter Travers wrote that "Pike makes a feast of the role".
 At the 78th Golden Globe Awards, she won the Golden Globe Award for Best Actress in a Motion Picture – Comedy or Musical.

-In 2021, Pike starred in and executive produced the eight episode historical fiction podcast Edith!.
+In 2021, Pike starred in and executive produced the eight-episode historical fiction podcast Edith!.
 The scripted podcast dramatises a period during the Woodrow Wilson presidency when Wilson was incapacitated by a stroke and First Lady Edith Wilson took the reins of power while he recovered.
 Clark Gregg plays the role of President Wilson and Esther Povitsky portrays Trudy Grayson, the First Lady's best friend.
 In 2021, Pike narrated the audiobook of Paula Hawkins' novel, A Slow Fire Burning.
 She also voiced an audiobook of The Eye of the World, the first book in the Wheel of Time series.
 In July 2022 it was announced that she would also voice audiobook versions of The Great Hunt and The Dragon Reborn.
 In 2022, it was announced that Pike would star in Emerald Fennell's second feature film, Saltburn.

-Pike is an executive producer on the Netflix series 3 Body Problem based on the novel The Three-Body Problem.
-In November 2023 Pike began filming on Hallow Road by Babak Anvari.
+Pike was an executive producer on the Netflix series 3 Body Problem, based on the novel The Three-Body Problem.
+In November 2023, Pike began filming on Hallow Road by Babak Anvari.
 In April 2024 it was revealed Pike had joined the cast of In the Grey by Guy Ritchie.
 In May 2024 it was announced Pike had joined the cast of Now You See Me: Now You Don't.
 In September 2024 it was announced Pike would star as the lead in the Netflix series Thumblite, centred on Silicon Valley.
 In October Pike was cast alongside Sacha Baron Cohen in the Netflix film Ladies First by Thea Sharrock.
 Pike made her Royal National Theatre debut in summer 2025 in the play Inter Alia by Suzie Miller.

 Personal life

 Relationships

 While at Oxford, Pike was in a relationship for two years with Simon Woods.
-They later played the lovers Jane Bennet and Charles Bingley in Pride & Prejudice.
-She then became engaged to the director of that production, Joe Wright; their engagement ended in 2008.
+They later played the lovers Jane Bennet and Charles Bingley in the 2005 film Pride & Prejudice.
+She then became engaged to the director of that production, Joe Wright, but their engagement ended in 2008.